Jonathan Williams (priest)

 Jonathan Simon Williams (born 1960) is a Welsh Anglican priest: since 2012 he has been Archdeacon of Newport.

 Williams was educated at the University of Wales and the College of the Resurrection, Mirfield.
-He was ordained in 1987 and began his career with a curacies at Gelligaer and Cwmbran.
+He was made deacon at Petertide 1986 (28 June) and ordained priest the following Petertide (27 June 1987) — both times by Roy Davies, Bishop of Llandaff, at Llandaff Cathedral; and began his career with a curacies at Gelligaer and Cwmbran.
 He held incumbencies at Marshfield, and Bassaleg.
 He was collated archdeacon on 9 September 2012.
-As well as being Archdeacon he is also Precentor of St Woolo's Cathedral.
+As well as being Archdeacon he is also Precentor of Newport Cathedral.